joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   First cut of arc support in flexipath control
-  Key strokes + and - to scale selected object by percentage given in object properties window show number of vertices and faces on object properties page Fixed
+  Key strokes + and - to scale selected object by percentage given in object properties window show number of vertices and faces on object properties page

+Fixed
+  Slice was showing estimated time wrong if it was more than a day

 Changed
   Platelet width from int to double to allow fractions of millimetres Changed key stroke for closing two selected objects from = to \
-  Replaced Spacetree in CutH tool by Octtree to deal with large vertex counts better
+  Replaced Spacetree in CutH tool by Octtree to deal with large vertex counts better Split the import/export tab on the project settings into two seperate ones

 v1.0.8
 ===========